Image

 Last Updated: May 5, 2026

 Manslaughter defense lawyer in Missouri River, MO.
-A manslaughter charge in Missouri River, MO isn’t something you can afford to take lightly, it can change your life in an instant.
-Your freedom, your future, and your name are all at risk.
-At Combs Waterkotte, our Missouri River, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.
+Being charged with manslaughter in Missouri River, MO is not just another criminal case, it’s a life-altering situation.
+Your freedom, your future, and your reputation are all at stake.
+At Combs Waterkotte, our Missouri River, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.

 You need a skilled and aggressive Missouri River, MO manslaughter defense lawyer on your side right away.
 Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
 Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in Missouri River and across Missouri.